 Five principal ways of reducing the amount of radon:

 - Improve fresh air ventilation (opening all the windows will typically lower the radon level), easy but not always practical.

 - Installing a radon fan as part of a sub-slab depressurization system or other type of active fan radon system, the most common method of effective radon mitigation in most homes.

-- Installing a positive pressurization or positive fresh air supply ventilation system, while not technically a radon mitigation system is often effective at lowering the radon level in some homes where sub-slab depressurization is not practical.
+- Installing a positive pressurization or positive fresh air supply ventilation system, while not technically a radon mitigation, this approach is often effective at lowering the radon level in some homes where sub-slab depressurization is not practical.
 It is common method for radon reduction used in schools and commercial buildings.

-- For new construction – radon resistant construction and or a passive radon vent pipe tied into drain tile system for basements is quite effective at reducing radon levels.
+- For new construction – radon resistant construction including a passive radon vent pipe tied into drain tile system for basements is quite effective at reducing radon levels.
 If needed a fan can be added to lower radon levels even more.
 See: EPA – Radon Resistant Construction

 The World Health Organization is recommending that homeowners take action to remediate the radon level in their home if it exceeds 100 becquerels (Bq), which corresponds to 2.7 picocuries per liter (pCi/L).
 That’s lower than the 4.0 pCi/L current action level in this country as recommended by the U.S Environmental Protection Agency.